TAMustafa/ResumeCheckerAPI/backend/README.md

 - **Prompts:**
   Prompts are designed for robust, structured JSON output compatible with Pydantic and FastAPI.
 You can further customize them in `prompts.py`.
+  Note: The CV analysis prompt intentionally analyzes the CV on its own merits (without job requirements context).
+The comparison against job requirements happens later in the matching/score step.

 - **Models:**
   Models are now more granular and robust, supporting nested structures for skills, experience, and recommendations.
 See `models.py` for details.